loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 #### Spread operator

-This operator can be used to structure and destructure arrays and other iterables.
+This operator can be used to structure and destructure arrays.

 ```javascript
 let [...values] = idMaker();